DavidRaab/website/content/posts/2024-03-16-insanity-of-oo.md

 (but immutable).
 Not objects that try to mix up data with all kind of methods on it or trying to hide data (private fields) from it.

+There are two things I would suggest.

-And that is the essence.
-Consider your data and code separated, and your code will start to get less insane.
+1. Consider your data and code seperated.
+2. Write functions that operates on complex-data as a whole.
+Do not dissect data into thousand small pieces of classes.

+When you do that your code becomes less insane.
+But you maybe will lose your job as the *elite enterprise programmer*.
+They need at least another 10 years to understand this.